Asteur/Json-Dict-comparer/README.md

 # Json-Dict-comparer
-Python json or dict comaprer
+Python json or dict comparer

 Json or python dict comparer based on native libs